rust-embedded/rust-raspberrypi-OS-tutorials/README.md

 research before you continue.
 This tutorial is strickly about interfacing with the hardware, and not about OS theory.

 I assume you have a fair GNU/Linux knowledge on how to compile programs and create disk and file system images.
-I won't cover those in detail, although I'll talk about how to set up a cross-compiler for this architecture.
+I won't cover those in detail, although I'll give you a few hints about how to set up a cross-compiler for this architecture.

 Why Raspberry Pi 3?
 -------------------